 John: Correct on the final, what we call acquisition price which is sales price and repairs.

 John: It’s exactly like a normal FHA loan or even conventional loan from that standpoint.
-Generally, we like to see credit scores at least 620 or higher.
+Generally, we like to see credit scores of at least 620 or higher.
 There are no income limits to the program.
-Obviously, depending on borrower’s current income will determine how much of a mortgage they qualify for.
+Obviously, depending on a borrower’s current income will determine how much of a mortgage they qualify for.

 Which kind of leads me to one other point.
 The best place to start with the mortgage preapproval first find out exactly how much of a mortgage new home buyers qualify for and work backward.